Cohomology of linking systems with twisted coefficients by a $p$-solvable action: Realizable fusion systems and actions factoring through a -solvable group

 The property (ii) looks like the definition of $p$-centric and (iii) looks like the definition of $\Fc$-radical.
-For the property (i), if $P$ is $\Fc$-centric and fully normalized in $\Fc$, it is equivalent to $P=S$ or $P$ is $\Fc$-essential (\cite{AKO}, Definition I.3.2). \begin{thm}[\cite{Gr}, Corollary 10.4] Let $G$ be a finite group, $S$ a Sylow $p$-subgroup of $G$ and $M$ a $\Zp[G]$-module.
+For the property (i), if $P$ is $\Fc$-centric and fully normalized in $\Fc$, it is equivalent to $P=S$ or $P$ is $\Fc$-essential (\cite[Definition I.3.2]{AKO}). \begin{theorem}[{\cite[Corollary 10.4]{Gr}}] Let $G$ be a finite group, $S$ a Sylow $p$-subgroup of $G$ and $M$ a $\Zp[G]$-module.

-Let $\h$ be a family of subgroup of $S$ containing $S$ and all the subgroups which are radical and $M$-essential.
+Let $\h$ be a family of subgroup of $S$ containing $S$ and all the subgroups which are $M$-essential.

 Then, the inclusion of $S$ in $G$ induce a natural isomorphism,